freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/040_A_Sorted_Table/+page.md

 ## Step 1: Create the Svelte Component

-To create a dynamic schedule table, we will define a Svelte component named `Schedule.svelte`.
-This component will handle the sorting of time slots, display the sorted list, and allow the user to add new slots.
+To create a dynamic schedule table, we define a Svelte component named `Schedule.svelte`.
+This component handles sorting the time slots, displays the sorted grid, and lets the user add new slots.

 ### The Script Section

-The box type that we are using is an `PartListReplacerBox`.
-The four mandatory functions are similar to the ones in the StaffAccordion component, with one exception, which we will explain later on.
-The key to sorting the schedule lies in the `initialize()` function, which processes the list of `timeSlots` and sorts them based on the `TimeStamp`.
-While sorting the list, in order to later render the correct box for each `Slot`, we remember which child box is associated with a `Slot` in the variable `slotToBoxMap`.
+The box type we use is a `PartListReplacerBox`.
+The four mandatory functions are similar to the ones in the `StaffAccordion` example, with one exception explained later.
+The key to sorting is the `initialize()` function, which processes the list of `timeSlots` and sorts them by `TimeStamp`.
+While sorting, we remember which child box is associated with which `Slot` in `slotToBoxMap` so we can render the correct child box.

 ```ts
 // CourseSchedule/phase5/src/external/Schedule.svelte#L56-L156